Interstate 95 in Maryland: Changes in jurisdiction

 Originally, there were several changes in jurisdiction over maintenance of Baltimore's segment of I-95.
 North of the Baltimore city line as far as exit 55 (Key Highway), the route was maintained by the city of Baltimore.
-Between exits 55 and 57 (Boston Street/O'Donnell Street) the route, traversing the Fort McHenry Tunnel, was maintained by the MDTA.
+Between exits 55 and 57 (Boston Street/O'Donnell Street) the route, traversing the Fort McHenry Tunnel, was maintained by the Maryland Transportation Authority.
 Between exit 57 and the Baltimore city line the route was again maintained by the city of Baltimore.

-Now, between the southern Baltimore city line (near exit 49, the southern I-695 interchange) and the northern Baltimore city line, the route is maintained entirely by the MDTA.
+Now, between the southern part of the Baltimore city line (near exit 49, the southern I-695 interchange) and the northern Baltimore city line, the route is maintained entirely by the MDTA.
 Maryland state highway police force and the authority's own police force share police duties on this segment.
 Additionally, the city of Baltimore pays the MDTA to maintain I-95 within the city limits.

 Incomplete interchanges

 I-95 has at least four incomplete interchanges along its route, with three located within the city of Baltimore.
 Traveling northbound, the first interchange encountered is the College Park Interchange, exit 27.
 This was the intended site of the northern crossing of I-95 and I-495 and the northern end of the Northeast Freeway.
-South of here, I-95 was to enter D.C. on the Northeast Freeway, continue on the North Central Freeway and connect seamlessly to the portion of I-95 in downtown Washington that had been completed from there to the Springfield Interchange in Virginia.
+South of here, I-95 was to enter D.C. on the Northeast Freeway, continue on the North Central Freeway and connect seamlessly to the portion of I-95 in Downtown Washington that had been completed from there to the Springfield Interchange in Virginia.
 While the College Park Interchange was completed, the Northeast Freeway was never built, resulting in highway lanes coming to an abrupt end on the south end of the interchange.
 After the project to complete I-95 through the District of Columbia was canceled, I-95 was rerouted onto the Capital Beltway in 1977.
-The portion of I-95 inside the beltway in Northern Virginia and the District of Columbia was designated as I-395.
+The portion of I-95 inside the beltway in Northern Virginia and Washington, D.C. was designated as I-395.
 The eastern half of the Capital Beltway was renumbered from I-495 to I-95.
 In 1991, the I-495 designation was restored on the eastern half of the beltway, numbered concurrently with I-95 as part of an effort to provide more consistent numbering and directional indicators on the Capital Beltway.
 The College Park Interchange was modified in late 1986 to allow free movement along the transition from the I-95 corridor and the Capital Beltway without requiring the use of exit ramps.
 Today, all parts of the interchange are in regular use.
 The southern end of the interchange now serves as a park and ride commuter lot.